mathigon/textbooks/content/codes/content.md

 {div.inline(slot="legend")} First we must shift the [{.pill.green}data bits](target:data) to the right to make room for the [{.pill.red}parity bits](target:parity).
 The parity bits must go into any bit position that is a power of 2.
 Here we place parity bits at [1](target:p1), [2](target:p2), [4](target:p4), and [8](target:p8).

 {div.inline(slot="legend")} We must figure out the values that go into the parity bits.
 Let's start with the first parity group.
-Start at the parity bit in position 1, then choose every other **one** bit.
+Start at the parity bit in position 1, then choose every other **1** bit.

 {div.inline(slot="legend")} This group of bits has an [[${parity1right}|${parity1wrong}]] parity, so we give the parity bit value [[${pb1r}|${pb1w}]].